 “What happens now is a lot of boys and girls being lured into the sex trade and exploited through the internet.
 There are many young boys and girls at internet cafés, on Facebook, and playing online games who are tricked by messages offering jobs.
 By the time they realize that they will be forced to sell their bodies, they’re already trapped.
 Most of the cases we see, even as high as 90%, are young boys who are lured in and sold on social media with the promise of money.”

 A cybersex trafficking story: Operation WEB in Thailand

 The Exodus Road has been involved in several trafficking cases with cybersex elements in Southeast Asia—where the internet is easily accessible to anyone via internet cafés.
 Young boys and girls are often groomed online and then sexually abused.

-While many traffickers take shrewd advantage of the veil of protection the digital realm can provide, they aren’t infallible.
-In Operation Web, ALPHA Team found a public post on social media with a brazen statement that said, “14-year-old boy sold for sex.
+While many traffickers take shrewd advantage of the veil of protection the digital realm can provide, they can be overconfident.
+In Operation Web, The Exodus Road’s Thailand team found a public post on social media with a brazen statement that said, “14-year-old boy sold for sex.
 Anyone interested in the service, call this phone.”

-Kamon’s abuse had been ongoing for an entire year.
-But as soon as TER’s team saw the social media post, it only took two weeks to gather enough evidence to present to law enforcement to conduct the operation.
-The pimp was arrested by local Thai police, and Kamon was rescued and given counseling at the safe home where he currently resides.
+Kamon’s abuse had been going on for an entire year.
+But when The Exodus Road’s team saw the social media post, it only took two weeks to gather enough evidence to present to law enforcement to conduct the operation.
+The pimp was arrested by local Thai police, and Kamon was freed and given counseling at the safe home where he currently resides.

 One of our Thai staff members gave us a recent update on Kamon and said he is now learning a trade and plans on returning to school in the near future.
 His social worker reported, “He looks totally different.
 The boy has a new life.
 He looks so very happy.
 At the moment, he is not exploited by anyone anymore, and he has a future.”